-Materials in courses should be considered to be copyrighted.
-They are intended for use only by students registered and enrolled in a particular course and only for instructional activities associated with and for the duration of the course.
-They may not be retained in another medium or disseminated further.
-They are provided in compliance with the provisions of the Teach Act.
-Students must seek permission from instructors to record any class activity, including lectures, discussions, and presentations.
-Please refer to the Use of Copyright Materials and "Fair Use Guidelines" policy on Clemson University webpage. http://libguides.clemson.edu/copyright.
+Materials from published sources (books, articles, and even videos) are protected under copyright.
+When used for educational purposes, they are intended for use only by students enrolled in a particular course and only for instructional activities associated with the course.
+They may not be retained in another medium or disseminated further as described in the provisions of the Teach Act.
+Students should refer to the Clemson Libguide Use of Copyrighted Materials and the "Fair Use Guidelines" policy on the Clemson University website for additional information.